Nunkiii/node-sbig/README.md

     sudo apt install g++ libpng-dev libcfitsio-dev libusb-1.0-0-dev libsbig

-In the node-sbig directory, build the module:
+In the node-sbig directory, build the module.
+This will also install our [node-fits](https://github.com/Nunkiii/node-fits) package from github:

     npm -f install